Geometry of horospherical varieties of Picard rank one: Quantum cohomology

 for $\sum_i \deg\a_i = \dim X + d c_1(X) + k -3$, and it is equal to zero otherwise.
 Here $\a_i \in \Hr^*(X,\R)$ are cohomology classes and $[\Mod{d}{k}{X}]^{\rm vir}$ is a homology class, the virtual fundamental class (see~\cite{BF} for a definition).
 An important feature of that class is the equality $[\Mod{d}{k}{X}]^{\rm vir} = [\Mod{d}{k}{X}]$ if $\Mod{d}{k}{X}$ has expected dimension $\dim X + d c_1(X) + k -3$ (see~\cite[Proposition 2]{lee:f}).
 The small quantum cohomology is defined as follows.
 Let $(e_i)_i$ be a basis of $\Hr^*(X,\R)$ and let $(e^\vee_i)_i$ be the dual basis for the Poincar\'e pairing.
 Then

-It is a non trivial result that this product defines an associative ring (see for example \cite{fp:moduli}).
-When the moduli space has expected dimension, the Gromov-Witten invariants are enumerative.
+It is a non--trivial result that this product defines an associative ring (see for example \cite{fp:moduli}).
+When the moduli space has expected dimension, the Gromov--Witten invariants are enumerative.
 We make this precise in the next subsection.

 \begin{remark} The varieties $Y$ and $Z$ are homogeneous for the group $G$.
 The quantum cohomology algebra of homogeneous spaces has been extensively studied and is well understood in many cases.
 Of special interest for our explicit computations in Section \ref{example} are minuscule, cominuscule, adjoint and coadjoint varieties.
 The quantum cohomology of these varieties were studied in \cite{CMP1,CMP2,CMP3,CMP4,adjoint}.
-Many of these varieties are isotropic Grassmannians and their quantum cohomology is well understood thanks to the work of Buch, Kresch and Tamvakis \cite{buch:grass,KT1,KT2,BKT1,BKT2}.
+Many of these varieties are isotropic Grassmannians, and their quantum cohomology is well understood thanks to the work of Buch, Kresch and Tamvakis \cite{buch:grass,KT1,KT2,BKT1,BKT2}.
 We refer to these papers for explicit computations. \end{remark}